xinli0928/COVID-Xray/README.md

 * Display a CXR image on your screen (PACS system or PC).
 * Open Microsoft Office Lens and take a snapshot of the CXR image under the "DOCUMENT" mode (adjust border if needed).
 * Choose the "GRAYSCALE" filter and save the snapshot.
-* Follow the live demo to load the snapshot from gallery and make the prediction.
+* Open our App, load the snapshot from gallery and make the prediction.

 CXR Imaging Datasets
 -----